Variable logic

 {{ getValue(“income1”) + getValue(income2) }}

-This script sums the responses to the two income questions and saves the result to the selected variable when the specified condition in the dropdown interface evaluates to true.
+This sums both responses and saves the result to the selected variable when the condition evaluates to true.
+Use the Insert variable button below the value input to quickly add variables with the correct getValue() syntax.

 Example of advanced logic using scripting in the set-value input box